 - Sugar – You’ll need plain white granulated sugar.
 In the south, we like Domino Sugar.

-- Vanilla – Use a good quality vanilla extract.
+- Vanilla Extract – Use a good quality vanilla extract.
 If you have access to clear vanilla it’s great for keeping the meringues bright and white in this recipe.

 - Mini Chocolate Chips – The smaller size (and weight) of the mini chocolate chips prevents them from sinking to the bottom of the cookies.